randomir/envie/README.rst

     #!/usr/bin/env envie

-You can even activate the closest environment after the fact, from your Python program (changing the environment from global to closest):
+You can even activate the closest environment after the fact, from your Python program (changing the environment from whatever was current — to the closest, relative to the script):

 .. code-block:: python